Getting Started with EnviousWispr in Under 2 Minutes

 Install EnviousWispr, grant two permissions, and start dictating in any app.
 This step-by-step guide walks you through full setup in under two minutes.

 You’ll be dictating polished text into your apps before you finish your coffee.
 No account to create, no API key to find, no subscription to debate.
-Download, grant two permissions, talk.
+Download, grant a couple of macOS permissions, talk.
 That’s the entire setup, and it takes under two minutes.

 Step 1: Download the .dmg